PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 ### Formatting Dates and Numbers with the Current User’s Locale

-Every report that loads in the Power BI Service is initialized with a specific language and a specific locale.
-The default behavior of the Power BI Service is to load each report using the language and regional locale specified by the user’s browser settings.
-However, those settings can be overridden by adding the **language** query string parameter to the end of the report URL.
-If you’re developing with Power BI embedding, you also have complete control to load a report with a specific language and locale as demonstrated by the live demo.

-You’ve already seen that you can implement dynamic translations by writing a DAX expression in a measure with conditional logic based on the user’s language.
+You’ve already seen that you can implement translations dynamically by writing a DAX expression in a measure with conditional logic based on the user’s culture name.
 This is a technique that will be used frequently when building reports that support multiple languages.
-However, you will not be required to write conditional DAX logic based on the user’s locale.
+However, in most cases you will not be required to write conditional DAX logic based on the user’s locale.
 Why is that?

 The short answer is that Power BI visuals automatically handle locale-specific formatting behind the scenes.
+This makes things so much easier.
 The long answer is that a Power BI visual inspects the locale of the current user before rendering.
 During the rendering process, the visual determines what formatting to use for a date or numeric value based on the user’s locale and the format string of the source column or measure.

-Consider a simple scenario in which you’re building a report for an audience of report consumers that live in both New York [**en-US**] and in London [**en-GB**].
+Consider a simple scenario in which you’re building a report for an audience of report consumers that live in both New York \[**en-US**\] and in London \[**en-GB**\].
 All users speak English (**en**), but yet some live in different regions (**US** vs **GB**) where dates and numbers are formatted differently.
 For example, a user from New York wants to see dates in a **mm/dd/yyyy** format while a user from London wants to see dates in a **dd/mm/yyyy** format.
 Everything thing works out as long as you configure columns and measures using format strings that support regional formatting.

-If you are formatting a date, it is recommended you use a format string of **Short Date** or **Long Date** because those format strings support regional formatting.
-Power BI Desktop offers some other formatting options that should be avoided as they have a pre-defined display patterns to do not change in response to the user’s locale.
+If you are formatting a date, it is recommended you use a format string such as **Short Date** or **Long Date** because they support regional formatting.

 <img src="./images/BuildingMultiLanguageReportsInPowerBI/media/image4.png" style="width:35%" />